kknowosad1/paper/paper.md

 # Title
-Aging of biomass burning aerosols over West Africa
+Simulations of biomass burning aerosols over West Africa

 #Author
 Gerard Capes
+The Dude

 #Introduction
 We present aircraft measurement of BB0A over West Africa.